unparalleled-js/docs-1/connectors/zendesk/get-tickets-by-external-id-action.md

     <tr>
       <td>External ID</a></td>
       <td>
         The ticket's external ID.
-You can combine multiple external IDs with a <code>,</code> separator.
+You can query multiple external IDs with the <code>,</code> separator.
       </td>
     </tr>
   </tbody>